nyu-java-programming/processing-basic-example/README.md

 This project has several important directories:

+- `images` - image files referred to by the code
 - `src` - contains the Java source code for the project (i.e. `.java` files)
 - `test` - contains code that will help us determine whether the code you have written works correctly.
 Do not touch this directory!
 - `bin` - contains the compiled code (i.e. `.class` files)